Foroughmo/CogniEdu/README.md

 <img width="700" alt="Optimizer" src="https://github.com/user-attachments/assets/fc7f1e59-e9be-41ea-ac6c-8cdfbc0a3014">
 </p>

-### [💬 Ed: Our Conversational AI RAG Application Utilizing Langraph](https://github.com/Foroughmo/CogniEdu/tree/main/5_Chatbot) <a name="Ed"></a>
+### [💬 Ed: Our Conversational AI Agent](https://github.com/Foroughmo/CogniEdu/tree/main/5_Chatbot) <a name="Ed"></a>
-The chatbot leverages LangGraph's latest features to implement two powerful capabilities.
-The first is PDF Retrieval-Augmented Generation (RAG), which accesses students' Google Classroom materials to provide efficient, relevant query results.
-The second feature enables conversational interaction with the student's calendar.
-These functionalities allow students to seamlessly query their course resources and manage their schedules through natural language conversations.
+Our chatbot, Ed, is built on the ReAct (Reasoning and Acting) paradigm, leveraging LangGraph to create a dynamic, multi-tool agent.
+The system employs three key capabilities:

+1. PDF Retrieval-Augmented Generation (RAG): This tool accesses and queries students' Google Classroom materials, providing efficient and relevant information from course documents.

+2. Calendar Interaction: A dedicated tool enables conversational access to the student's academic calendar, allowing for schedule queries and management.

+3. Web Search Integration: Utilizing Tavily, the agent can fetch external resources to supplement course materials and provide additional learning support.

+Ed processes user queries through an iterative cycle of reasoning (using a Large Language Model) and acting (employing these specialized tools).
+This ReAct architecture allows the agent to break down complex queries, determine the most appropriate tools to use, and synthesize information from multiple sources.
+By integrating these functionalities, students can seamlessly query their course resources, manage their schedules, and access relevant external content through natural language conversations.
+The LangGraph framework enables Ed to maintain context and make informed decisions throughout these interactions, enhancing the overall user experience and academic support.

 <h5 align="center"> Ed's Pipeline </h5>
 <p align="center">